amirulislamhridoy/amirulislamhridoy/README.md

 ### Hi there 👋, my name is Amirul Islam Hridoy
 #### 🤨 I am Jr. Web Developer

 👍 Hi, my name is Hridoy.
-I'm a Jr. Web Developer and a student of Govt.
+I'm a MERN stack developer and a student of Govt.
 Titumir College in Dhaka, Bangladesh.
-Honors 2nd year.
 Web Development is my dream and passion.
-I want to be a senior web developer.
-I can create full-stack website using react, MongoDB atlas, etc.
+I like learning new technology.
+My next target is I want to be a senior web developer.
+I can create MERN stack or full-stack website.

 Skills: ✔ HTML 5 / CSS 3 / Bootstrap / Tailwind css / DaisyUI / JavaScript / React API / React Router / Firebase / Firebase Hooks / Authentication / Authorization / MongoDB / Node js / Express js etc.